Claims Paid Right the First Time

 Medical Copilot reviews structured and free-text documentation before recommending any action.
 The workflow begins with clinical context, orders, services, and key findings.

 The agent does not assume the answer.
-It identifies the missing clinical support and prepares the case for clarification before any documentation or coding update is made.
+It identifies the missing clinical support and prepares a controlled clarification query, so the clinician, CDI reviewer, or coder confirms what is clinically supportable before any documentation or coding update is made.

 Accepted CDI responses become a suggested diagnosis and approved note update.